Make A Booking Call Now

 Maximum Penalty Section 49P Crimes Act 1958

 It does not mean that a person will receive the maximum penalty upon being found guilty.
 The maximum is reserved for the worst example of the charge.
-The reason that the maximum is relatively low is that if there was a completed act of Rape or some other offence then that would be charged as well.

 Sentencing

-If you decide to plead guilty to or are found guilty of the offence of Abduction of a Child under 16 Years of Age for a Sexual Purpose in Victoria, you may receive a prison sentence.
+If you decide to plead guilty to or are found guilty of the offence of Abduction or Detention of a Child under 16 Years of Age for a Sexual Purpose in Victoria, you may receive a prison sentence.
 This offence attracts condign punishment because Courts view crimes which victimise children as serious (DPP v Hooper [2020] VCC 1065).
 A Judge will look at the following factors:

 • Your individual personal circumstances.
 Presenting your personal circumstances in a coherent way which tells the Judge about the major things in your life which shows your good character.

 • Remorse.
-This is shown by resolving your matter early without going to trial and cross-examining the complaint.
+This is shown by resolving your matter early without going to trial and without cross-examining the complaint.
 This is also mandated by section 6AAA of the Sentencing Act 1991 (Vic).

 • Tendering a psychological report which talks about any mental health issues you may have impacted our wrong-doing and how prison will impact your mental health.